 The Accommodation Centre will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
-Further to your information, late arrival in the UK might mean you lose your room on campus.
+If you plan to arrive into your accommodation after your room contract has started please contact the Accommodation Centre Team for advice as you may be required to take further action to secure your room and avoid it being cancelled.

 Can I smoke in my property?